 Some COPD patients are particularly susceptible to frequent exacerbations (defined as two or more exacerbations per year), and these patients have been shown to have worse health status and morbidity than patients with less frequent exacerbations.
 Patients at high risk of frequent exacerbations can be recognized across all disease severity groups.
 The exact reason for an individual's increased susceptibility to exacerbation symptoms remains largely unknown.
-However, the perception of breathlessness is greater in frequent exacerbators than infrequent exacerbators, suggesting that a perception of breathing difficulty may contribute to precipitating the respiratory symptoms of an exacerbation frequency remains the number of exacerbations they have had in the prior year.
+However, the perception of breathlessness is greater in frequent exacerbators than infrequent exacerbators, suggesting that a perception of breathing difficulty may contribute to precipitating the respiratory symptoms of an exacerbation rather than solely physiological, or causative factors.
+The strongest predictor of a patient's future exacerbation frequency remains the number of exacerbations they have had in the prior year.
 It is recognized that these patients form a moderately stable phenotype, although some studies have shown that a significant proportion of patients change their exacerbation frequency especially with worsening FEV1.
+284

-Other factors that have been associated with an increased risk of acute exacerbations and/or severity of exacerbations include an increase in the ratio of the pulmonary artery to aorta cross sectional dimension (i.e., ratio > 1), a greater percentage of emphysema or airway wall thickness measured by chest CT imaging and the presence of chronic bronchitis.
+Other factors that have been associated with an increased risk of acute exacerbations and/or severity of exacerbations include an increase in the ratio of the pulmonary artery to aorta cross sectional dimension (i.e., ratio > 1), 285 a greater percentage of emphysema or airway wall thickness 286 measured by chest CT imaging and the presence of chronic bronchitis.
+23,287

 Vitamin D has an immune-modulating role and has been implicated in the pathophysiology of exacerbations.
 As with all chronic diseases vitamin D levels are lower in COPD than in health.
-Studies have shown that supplementation in subjects with severe deficiency results in a 50% reduction in episodes and hospital admission.
-Therefore it is recommended that all patients hospitalized for exacerbations should be assessed and investigated for severe deficiency (<10 ng/ml or <25 nM) followed by supplementation if required.
+Studies have shown that supplementation in subjects with severe deficiency results in a 50% reduction in episodes and hospital admission.221 Therefore it is recommended that all patients hospitalized for exacerbations should be assessed and investigated for severe deficiency (<10 ng/ml or <25 nM) followed by supplementation if required.